Earnings are an estimate and cash is real!

 This is a principle that has stood the test of time in the investing world.
 Many companies that reported profits on paper (P&L) without backing it up with cash (CFO) have faced bankruptcies; destroying the wealth of shareholders.

 Therefore, it is no surprise that overtime; investors have started focusing on the cash flow statement to assess the real earning power of the companies.
-In the cash flow statement, the section of cash flow from operating activities (CFO) gains the most importance because it represents the cash earnings of the company for the year and we all know that “Cash is King”.
+In the cash flow statement, the section of cash flow from operating activities (CFO) is the most important because it represents the cash earnings of the company for the year and we all know that “Cash is King”.

-Companies show a higher CFO mainly by following methods:
+Companies show a higher CFO mainly by the following methods:

 - Showing non-operating cash inflows as an inflow under CFO

 - Using smart interpretations of accounting rules to their benefits and creating operating inflows where no cash inflow exists

 - Removing operating expenses from CFO and putting them under investing or financing activities i.e. under cash flow from investing (CFI) or under cash flow from financing (CFF) activities

 Overtimes, we have analysed hundreds of companies on our website as well as for our personal investments.
 As a result, we have come across many instances where companies attempted to show a higher cash flow from operating activities (CFO) that what it ideally should have been.

 In the current article, we share some of these cases, which may act as live examples and illustrations for investors to learn and avoid these pitfalls while doing their own analysis.